 Here is the link to the community college commercial shown in the video (that does not come through above).
-The video seeks to normalize the cultural imperatives faced by new parents as America ranks last among all developed nations for family public policies.
-This lack of cultural support extends to a lack of lack of social support not experienced by parents in all other developed countries enjoy paid family leave, sometimes up to a year.
+The video seeks to normalize the Cultural Imperatives (Cycle of Competitive Detachment) faced by new parents as America ranks last among all developed nations for family public policies.
+This lack of cultural support extends to a lack of lack of social support not experienced by parents in all other developed countries, who enjoy paid family leave, sometimes up to a year.
 The video shows moms who “have taken two bullets in the chest,” nursing a baby at a computer while studying at night, most likely taking on debt to compete for jobs in a culture that, again, does not support parents or the biological imperatives new humans into the US.
 No context is a hallmark of the Old Story, as it does not believe any other possibility exists outside itself.

 Note: At 44:53, Lisa forgets the name of the author who coined the phrase Heroic Communities.
 It is Richard Tarnas, author of Cosmos and Psyche: Intimations of a New World View, and you can read more about Heroic Communities and download his MP3 podcast here.